 PoP - Complacent Roots

 A few months ago, a friend and I planted seeds for our future gardens and began waiting eagerly to see green emerge from the small containers of dirt.
 Due to the setups of our homes, we each gave our seeds a different environment in which to grow.
 My friend was able to keep her seeds inside where they got to enjoy the warmth from her woodstove and the sunlight beaming in from her dining room windows.
-My seeds however did not get such luxury due to a lack of space inside and the lack of a woodstove.
-Instead, I placed my little seeds in “growing houses” I made from storage bins and put them on porch of my free-standing office.
+My seeds, however, did not get such luxury, due to a lack of space inside and the lack of a woodstove.
+Instead, I placed my little seeds in “growing houses” I made from storage bins and put them on the porch of my free-standing office.
 There were a few nights when the temperatures fell drastically that I brought the growing boxes inside, but for the most part my seeds lived in their little houses outside on my porch.

 As the weeks went by, I got a report from my friend that her seeds had sprouted.
 I was excited for her, but I couldn’t help but wonder why my seeds had not sprouted since we planted them the same day.
 Finally, much later, I was able to report that I saw green emerging from my little cups of dirt and excitement abounded again!

-One day I noticed my plants were getting a little discolored and I decided that, even thought the threat of frost was not yet gone, my plants needed to go in the ground.
+One day I noticed my plants were getting a little discolored and I decided that, even though the threat of frost was not yet gone, my plants needed to go in the ground.
 So, I prepared my garden and planted my little plants in their happy little rows.
 I noticed that even though they were smaller than my friend’s plants, my plants had good, strong roots and looked like they should grow into healthy, high yielding stalks and vines.

-Several weeks have since passed and my plants are doing well.
-The weather is finally starting to warm up, though it has been terribly dry ever since I planted … and no, I will not be taking the blame for that!
-I’ve been faithfully watering each evening and going out each morning to check on my plants and see how they fared in the night.
-I even go so far as to talk to and sing a hymn to my plants so that they know that I’m glad they are in my garden!
+Several weeks went by and my plants were doing well.
+The weather was finally starting to warm up, though it had been terribly dry ever since I put my plants in the ground.
+I watered them faithfully each evening and went out each morning to make sure everyone had survived the still cool night.
+I even went so far as to talk to my plants and sing hymns to them so that they knew I was glad they were in my garden!
 Kindness is a beautiful thing, ya know!

 ***The perfect environment creates complacency***